simple-login/website/content/blog/introducing-pgp.md

 author: "SimpleLogin team"
 authorLink: "https://twitter.com/simple_login"
 authorAvatar: "/logo-square.svg"

+layout: "single-toc"
+intro: "Pretty Good Privacy (PGP) is a program to encrypt your emails, texts, files, etc. As emails on Gmail, Yahoo, Outlook and other popular email services are stored in cleartext, PGP can be a solution to keep your emails from being read & analyzed by these big techs.

+SimpleLogin now supports PGP.
+"
 ---

-Pretty Good Privacy (PGP) is a program to encrypt your emails, texts, files, etc. As emails on Gmail, Yahoo, Outlook and other popular email services are stored in **cleartext**, PGP can be a solution to keep your emails from being read & analyzed by these big techs.

-PGP is based on [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
-Essentially you have 2 keys: a public key and a private key.
-Your public key is **known** to everyone whereas **only** you have access to the private key.
-A message encrypted with the public key can only be decrypted with the private key.
-You can learn more about PGP on [openpgp](https://www.openpgp.org).
+### What is PGP?

+[Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP) was created in 1991 as a way to encrypt your emails, texts, files, etc. Used by Edward Snowden, journalists, dissidents PGP is highly secure and almost unbreakable.

+In PGP, you have 2 keys: the private key that allows you to decrypt the emails and that you should never lose.
+The public key is public (hence the name) that allows anyone who wants to send you an email to encrypt the email.
+Only you can then read the encrypted email.

 > In practice, if someone wants to send you a secret message that only you can read, this person encrypts the message using your public key.

+### SimpleLogin 💌 PGP
 Without PGP, the emails sent to an alias are forwarded by SimpleLogin **as-is** to your mailbox, leaving anyone in-between or your email service being able to read your emails.

 {{< rawhtml >}}